 The temperatures tend to be above freezing during the day, but it’s bound to get very cold at night.

-Here is a breakdown of the average monthly temperature in Gatlinburg between November and March (high/low).
+Here is a breakdown of the average monthly temperature in Gatlinburg between November and March (high/low in Fahrenheit).

 - Gatlinburg in November: 61° / 35°